 As a rule, the EPO publishes an advance notice, on its website, of any periods of unavailability due to maintenance work.
-We recommend that you check the website for such downtimes, which are covered by the safeguards under point 5.5 ADA.
+We recommend that you check the website regularly for such downtime notices.

-If you cannot find any information about system problems on the EPO website and still have doubts as to the origin of the problem, you may consider paying the outstanding fee (e.g. by bank transfer) and filing a request under Article 7(3) RFees, remembering also to pay the surcharge of 10% (see Article 7(3)(b) RFees).
+If you cannot find any information about system problems on the EPO website and still have doubts as to the origin of the problem, you may consider paying the outstanding fee by another payment method offered by the EPO, e.g. by bank transfer, and filing a request under Article 7(3) RFees, remembering also to pay the surcharge of 10% (see Article 7(3)(b) RFees).
 In parallel you should file a request under point 5.5 ADA, pointing out that the accepted means of filing debit orders (see point 5.1.2 ADA) were unavailable, since the EPO's filing or payment tools may exceptionally be unavailable for reasons other than maintenance (e.g. malfunction).
 The surcharge paid under Article 7(3)(b) RFees will be refunded if it turns out that the system's failure was indeed attributable to the EPO.